 Non-bakers…here is your cake!
 You don’t have to bake to serve a wonderful dessert!
 This Chocolate wafer icebox cake is super easy and nobody needs to know just how easy.
 The crisp wafer cookies are layered with sweet whip cream which in turn softens the cookies to perfection as they chill overnight.
 The only difficult thing about this recipe is waiting!

-Last month my mom and dad gave me an old recipe book that once belonged to my great grandma, although some of which is very difficult to read.
+Last month my parents gave me an old recipe book that once belonged to my great grandma, although some of which is very difficult to read.
 This is one recipe I was able to at least understand most of, I just had to make a couple adjustments.
-I don’t remember ever having had an icebox cake as a child but I am sure I did.
+I don’t remember ever having had an icebox cake as a child but I’m sure I did.
 It is rich and decadent and utterly delicious!
-It is a great go to cake for entertaining, your guest will be quite impressed.
+It’s a great go to cake for entertaining, your guest will be quite impressed.

-These chocolate wafers are usually found in the cookie section or in the baking section by the graham crackers crusts at some grocery stores.
-I have also found them at Walmart, there are a couple different brands but either will work perfectly.
+These chocolate wafers are usually found in the cookie section.
+Or in the baking section by the graham crackers crusts at some grocery stores.
+You can also order them from Amazon or I have also bought them at Walmart.

 Smear a couple tablespoons of the whipped cream on the plate to lay the cookie roll on.
 It helps hold them still so you can frost the top.